-TWO MALAWIAN GAYS WERE ONCE JAILED FOR 14 YEARS.
-FORTUNATELY MALAWI LEADER PARDONED THE AFTER STRONG PROTEST FROM UNITED NATIONS
+TWO MALAWIAN LGBTI CITIZENS WERE ONCE JAILED FOR 14 YEARS.
+FORTUNATELY MALAWI LEADER PARDONED THEM AFTER STRONG PROTEST FROM UNITED NATIONS

 Human rights are rights inherent to all human beings, whatever our nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status.
 We are all equally entitled to our human rights without discrimination.
 These rights are all interrelated, interdependent and indivisible.